One may be the loneliest number, but it also the easiest number to manage.

 Last time I checked, for those of us privileged enough to clear the clutter, there is no shortage of stuff out there.
 If something breaks, or runs out, you can replace it.
 If you only have one, you might take better care of it, use less of it, or put it where you can find it every time.

 Like you, I have more than one of most things too.
-When I challenged that one is enough, you responded with almost 100 comments.
+When I challenged that one is enough, you responded more than 100 comments.
 Clearly you care about living with less.
 Did you try to live with just one?
 Will you try?

 As part of a family of three, I understand having several plates, glasses, forks, knives, and towels, but why do I need two sets of measuring cups, two rolling pins, or two of the same DVD.
 I am sure that last issue was because someone gave me a gift, a duplicate, and instead of donating it right away, I held onto it.
 Huh?
 Was I ever going to watch the same movie at the same time?
 I’ve never made two recipes at the exact same time, demanding an extra set of measuring cups.
 Have you?